2020 Palarong Pambansa

-As of April 10, 2020, the Department of Education announced that they will propose the cancellation of 2020 Palarong Pambansa subject to the approval of the Palarong Pambansa board via ad referendum.

 Hosting

 Bidding

 The province of Occidental Mindoro and the cities of Marikina and Puerto Princesa made a bid to host the 63rd Palarong Pambansa.
 Occidental Mindoro won the hosting rights after deliberation on the proposals of bidding local government units.
 The decision was reached by the Palarong Pambansa board on April 3, 2019 in Quezon City.
 After the withdrawal of Occidental Mindoro, Marikina was considered as the strongest replacement candidate.

 Mamburao, Occidental Mindoro

 Withdrawal

-Occidental Mindoro was forced to withdraw from Palarong Pambansa hosting after it was devastated by Typhoon “Tisoy" in November, with damages amounting to more than P800 million.
-The supposed budget for the hosting of the sporting event was allocated by the local government unit instead to help the victims of the said typhoon.
-It was supposed to be Occidental Mindoro's first time to host Palarong Pambansa and the second in the Mimaropa region after Puerto Princesa City hosted the games in 2008.
+Occidental Mindoro was forced to withdraw its hosting rights for the Palarong Pambansa after it was devastated by Typhoon Kammuri in November, with damages amounting to more than ₱800 million.
+The provincial government allocated the funds slated for the event to relief efforts in the typhoon's aftermath.
+The 63rd Palarong Pambansa would have been the first time in which the Palaro was held in Occidental Mindoro and the second in the Mimaropa region after Puerto Princesa hosted the games in 2008.